valyli/client.tob.true.ly/research/UnityWebGLRender.md

 * Bugs are not relevant to browsers used.
 Such as *Safari*, *Edge*, *FireFox* or *Chrome*.
 They show those bugs at all.

 # Conclusion
 * iOS Metal has bug on WebGL 2.0 in some versions.
-The FPS is too low.
+The FPS is too low, and not stable.
-* So we should use
+* So we should use WebGL 1.0.
-2 factions: Metal, ??
-Which version update to Metal driver? android try to use urp add vconsole in test check batch on webgl or render debug control webgl in js or c# code must combine avatar meshes

-resolution:
-webgl 1.0
-self browser ?

-? force to webgl 1.0 in unity by javascript. because 1.0 is twice of 2.0 in three.js on ios.